Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_BLTouch.md

 ## BIQU MicroProbe

 The BIQU MicroProbe is physically a drop-in replacement for the BLTouch, so the above information should apply.
 Note that it is configured differently, and there is a difference between the V1 and V2 probe.
-See the BBT Microprobe tab of the [TeamGloomy instructions here](https://teamgloomy.github.io/fly_e3_pro_v3_bltouch.html#overview){target=_blank} for configuration.
+See the BTT Microprobe tab of the [TeamGloomy instructions here](https://teamgloomy.github.io/fly_e3_pro_v3_bltouch.html#overview){target=_blank} for configuration.

 ## Creality CR Touch wire colours